IUSmusic/Halo/README.md

 Serve over HTTPS or use GitHub Pages.
 Camera access will not work from an insecure local file URL in most browsers.

-## Deploy to GitHub Pages

-1. Create a GitHub repository
-2. Upload all files from this folder
-3. In GitHub, open **Settings → Pages**
-4. Set the source to **GitHub Actions**
-5. Push to `main`

-The included workflow will publish the site automatically.